devopology/tools/README.md

 1. Dev-ops scripts should be easy to implement and be easily extensible
 2. Typical scripting languages used in dev-ops just obfuscate one language into another
-3. Typical scripting languages used in dev-ops require you to master new language to become effecient
+3. You must master a new scripting language to become efficient using it
 3. Java code (for a Java shop) is easy to develop, debug, deploy, etc.

 With those "truths" (... at least in my mind ...)
 I set out to develop code to wrap a lot of common